nhoriguchi/mm_regression/README.md

   ```
   AGAIN=true bash run.sh
   ```
+- `SKIP_PASSED`: when part of testcases in your test project didn't pass, you might want to rerun only failed cases.
+Setting this variable does it.
 - `LOGLEVEL`: controlling log level (default: 1).
 If you set this 2 (0),
   more (less) log messages will be printed out.
 - `SOFT_RETRY`: default is 3.
 You consider a test case as passed when